gviacava-code/AcademicProjects/MovieRecommendations/README.md

 # Movie Recommendations

-See complete model selection and analysis [here](https://github.com/giomvp/AcademicProjects/blob/910adbfc1b250c028b955f266a0111789c0e81bd/MovieRecommendations/MovieRecommendations.ipynb).
+See complete model selection and analysis - [Link](MovieRecommendations.ipynb)

 ## 1. Problem Statement

-Build a movie recommendation system that recommends relevant movies to users based on their historical interactions and other user's preferences.
+This project is to develop an intelligent and personalized movie recommendation system that suggests relevant and engaging movies to users based on their historical interactions, preferences, and the collective behavior of other users.

+The problem addresses the challenge of providing tailored and context-aware recommendations in the vast and ever-growing domain of movies.
+The recommendation system must learn to understand each user's unique tastes and interests, as well as identify patterns and similarities among users, to deliver recommendations that maximize user satisfaction and engagement.

 ## 2. Data Description